 PURPOSE.

-This policy sets forth the compliance approach of the U.S. AbilityOne Commission (“Commission”) for nonprofit agencies (NPAs) participating in the AbilityOne Program (“Program”).
-It identifies the required frontline compliance activities of the Central Nonprofit agencies (CNAs) and the Commission’s oversight of such activities.
+This policy sets forth the compliance approach of the U.S. AbilityOne Commission (Commission) for nonprofit agencies (NPAs) participating in the AbilityOne Program (Program).
+It identifies the obligations of the Central Nonprofit agencies (CNAs) to perform oversight of the NPAs and strengthens the control that the Commission will exercise over the CNAs’ compliance activities.

 APPLICABILITY.